Switch to ADA Accessible Theme

 As part of a prenup, parties can agree to keep all of the property and earnings he/she owned prior to marriage separate.
 They can also agree to keep any property and earnings they may acquire during marriage separate.
 Additionally, it is permissible to limit the payment of spousal support or to even cut off a party’s right to receive spousal support at all.
 However, contrary to popular belief, a prenuptial agreement will not be valid if it attempts to limit the payment of child support in any way.
 Simply put, parents cannot bargain their way out of their legal responsibility for supporting their minor child(ren).

 Prenups can be extremely powerful and if drafted and executed properly, will most often be enforced by California courts.
 However, there are very specific procedures that need to be followed to ensure that a prenup will withstand a challenge in court.
 If you are considering a prenuptial agreement or have been presented with one by your soon to be spouse, it is imperative that you seek legal advice.
 Similarly, if you are facing a divorce and a prenuptial agreement was signed at the time of marriage, seeking legal advice as to whether the agreement is valid is extremely important.
 At Argyris Mah, LLP, we can provide you with sound legal advice no matter what issues you have surrounding a prenup.
-Call us to schedule a free telephone consultation at 408-214-6366, and we would be happy to explain your rights and the possible ramifications with respect to your prenuptial agreement.
+Call us to schedule a telephone consultation at 408-214-6366, and we would be happy to explain your rights and the possible ramifications with respect to your prenuptial agreement.

 Facebook Twitter LinkedIn